Private AI Assistant

 - 01Set defaults once: screenshot on demand, encrypted memory on.

-- 02Use your existing Claude Code or Codex sign-in.
+- 02Use your existing Codex subscription or Claude API key.

 - 03Incognito is there when the work gets sensitive.